noppaz/graphipedia/README.md

 Using Docker
 ------------

 A Dockerfile for running build and import in Docker is provided to enable running without bzip2, java and maven.

-Note that Docker on Mac doesn't perform as well as on Linux systems, importing with Docker on Mac will be very slow.
+Build an image with `docker build -t graphipedia .`

 Regardless of import method, you can run Neo4j as a container on your imported database.
 Sample run command:

     docker run --name neo4j \
-    --publish=7474:7474 --publish=7687:7687 \
+    -p 7474:7474 -p 7687:7687 \
-    --volume=neo4jdb:/data \
+    -v neo4jdb:/data:delegated \
-    --env=NEO4J_AUTH=none \
+    -e NEO4J_AUTH=none \
     -d neo4j:4.0.2

 Querying